flozero/nuxt-stripe/README.md

 ### Client-side usage

 On the client-side, you can use the `useClientStripe` function to get a Stripe instance.
 This instance can be used in pages or plugins.
+This will be null on server side.

 Use stripe inside pages or plugins